sandervandevelde/Mqtt-Client-Service-On-Azure-Container-Instances-demonstration/az-cli-mqtt-stateful-service.md

-# AZ CLI infrastructure setup
+# AZ CLI infrastructure setup for the MQTT stateful service

 ## Prerequisites